Five Ways to Effectively Communicate Corporate Sustainability Commitments

 Nov 16, 2020 Amanda Echavarri

-We must reduce global emissions by 1.5 degrees celsius to successfully tackle climate change, and businesses are no longer relying on governments to drive the sustainability transformation.
+We must reduce global temperatures by 1.5 degrees celsius to successfully tackle climate change, and businesses are no longer relying on governments to drive the sustainability transformation.
 Instead, they have begun to set more aggressive sustainability goals over the past few years, solidifying corporate sustainability reports as the primary communication method for their progress on the set goals.

 However, with wildfires, hurricanes and extreme weather events plaguing the globe, and corporate stakeholders beginning to hold companies accountable for their impact on the environment, these traditional communications strategies may no longer be sufficient.
 We’ve seen an onslaught of companies set aggressive goals this year, and as these goals become more sophisticated, so must the communications supporting these goals.